 - income from self-employment

 - income from abroad

 - earned and capital income that must be self-reported (such as income from providing private daycare services, freelance income, tips, certain capital gains)

 Update your annual income details with incomes not included on the pre-completed tax return as well as with any other income missing from it.
 You must also add information on any income from abroad.

 Only some types of dividend income and the interest earned on the share capital of a cooperative are taxable and considered as income for purposes of the financial aid income check.
 Of the dividends paid by a publicly listed company, 85% is taxable income from capital and 15% tax-free.
 Of the interest earned on the share capital of a cooperative, 25% is taxable income from capital and 75% tax-free up to a per-year maximum of 5,000 euros.

 If you have sold shares or other assets, your taxable capital gain is computed by deducting, from the sales price, the acquisition price and any costs you incurred in making the gain (for example trading expenses) or the presumed acquisition cost.
 Capital loss is not deducted.
 Please take into account that a small capital gain is tax free income.

-Calculate the total income from capital recognised in the income check by using the information on the pre-completed tax return (see the picture).
+Calculate the total income from capital recognised in the income check by using the information on the pre-completed tax return.
 Add up the amounts of capital income shown.
 Capital losses, tax deductions or debts are not deducted from income during the financial aid income check.